pycontribs/pyrax/docs/cloud_networks.md

     cnw = pyrax.cloud_networks

 Then you can simply use the alias `cnw` to reference the module.
-All of the code samples in this document will assume that `cnw` has been defined this way.
+All of the code samples in this document assume that `cnw` has been defined this way.

 One thing to note: most of the other cloud products refer to the user-defined identification of its resources as their `name`, while Cloud Networks refers to this as a network's `label`.
 Wherever possible pyrax tries to alias the two, so you can use `label` and `name` interchangeably.